-Internal Speaker
+Internal Buzzer

-The Internal Speaker, located at SP1, can be used to provide audible indications for various beep codes.
+The internal buzzer, located at SP1, can be used to provide audible indications for various beep codes.
 See the table on the right for pin definitions.
-Refer to the layout below for the locations of the Internal Buzzer (SP1).
+Refer to the layout below for the locations of the Internal Buzzer.